r-obert/http.js/README.md

-**NOTE: In case you aren't aware, modern browsers ship with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), you might want to check that out as well.**
+__In case you aren't aware, modern browsers ship with the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), you might want to check that out as well.__

 # tinyhttp.js